 ID fraud occurs quickly and almost always without warning.
-It can take months to recover from in normal circumstances, so it is important to know what is required in order to expedite the process.
+It can take months to recover from normal circumstances, so knowing what is required to expedite the process is essential.

-If your identity has been stolen and your financial life severely impacted, here are five steps you should take to counter the event.
+If your identity has been stolen and your financial life is severely impacted, here are five steps to counter the event.

 - Protect your privacy online with one of the best VPN services